How to Grow Eggplants

 Traditional eggplant varieties have a reputation for developing a bitter flavor when grown under stressful conditions.
-Make sure your eggplants get lots of water and fertilizer to insure rapid growth and fruit maturity.
-Fortunately modern hybrid varieties are not likely to exhibit bitterness in spite of the weather.
+Make sure your eggplants get lots of water and fertilizer to ensure rapid growth and fruit maturity.
+Fortunately, modern hybrid varieties are not likely to exhibit bitterness in spite of the weather.
 However, they will respond to good cultural practices with bushels of delicious fruit.

 Eggplant Insects & Diseases

 Flea beetles and spider mites love eggplants even more than gardeners do.
 It is not always easy to catch flea beetles on eggplants.
 They're quite mobile, but you will see evidence of their damage - shot holes throughout the leaves.